crscillitoe/RoboBanana/README.md

 Redeemable channel rewards with point cost and name.
 Pending rewards that can be completed or refunded by moderators.
 Automatic reward redemption with no need for a moderator to manually complete a reward.
-Technologies

 ## Installation
 To run RoboBanana, you will need to create a config.ini file in the root directory and fill in the values exampled in the congif.ini.example

-###After setting up the .ini file, you can install the necessary Python packages using:
+After setting up the .ini file, you can install the necessary Python packages using:

 pip install -r requirements.txt

 Run the bot using:
 python bot.py

+Instalation and configuration of a SQL database will be required

 ## Usage